Canada girls' national under-15 soccer team

 The Canada U-15 girl's national soccer team (also known as Canada Under-15s or Canada U-15s) represents Canada in international soccer at this age level.
 They are overseen by the Canadian Soccer Association, the governing body for soccer in Canada.
+They have appeared in all five CONCACAF Girls' Under-15 Championship tournaments to date, winning in 2014, finishing as runners-up in 2016 and 2022, and claiming third place in 2024.